 Audio, Points of Interest and Overlays

 Now, when the user visits this scene, they will hear narration as they explore.
-My final disclaimer, I promise, is that the user will need to enable the audio when they start.
+A final disclaimer is that the user will need to enable the audio when they start.
 You can simply add a note wherever you promote your final tour (blog, social media, etc.) that tells them they need to do this in order to hear the narration.
 Once they’ve done that, they’ll be able to listen to any narration or ambient sounds you’ve added.

 But you don’t need to stop with audio.
 There are a couple more elements that make this really fun.
 In any scene, you can direct your visitor to look closer at a specific object in the scene.
 Click on “Add point of interest” to and place the blue information icon.